pylint-dev/pylint/doc/user_guide/configuration/all-options.rst

 --ignore-paths
 """"""""""""""
-*Add files or directories matching the regex patterns to the ignore-list.
+*Add files or directories matching the regular expressions patterns to the ignore-list.
 The regex matches against paths and can be in Posix or Windows format.
 Because '\' represents the directory delimiter on Windows systems, it can't be used as an escape character.*

 **Default:**  ``[]``

 --ignore-patterns
 """""""""""""""""
-*Files or directories matching the regex patterns are skipped.
+*Files or directories matching the regular expression patterns are skipped.
 The regex matches against base names, not paths.
 The default value ignores Emacs file locks*

 **Default:**  ``(re.compile('^\\.#'),)``